 - Have demonstrated good character either through leadership potential (school, home and/or community activities); a concern for others (through contributions to volunteer projects and/or family needs); and/or work ethic (responsibility, initiative and skill-building through paid or unpaid work experiences)

-If the student meets all the above requirements then they may submit an application.
-Students must submit all components of the application by submission deadline.
+If the student meets all the above requirements, then they may submit an online application.
+Students must upload and submit all parts of the application online by the submission deadline.
 Incomplete applications will not be reviewed.
-To review and print off application, please follow this link.
+To view and submit your application, please follow this link.
 Application components consist of:

 - Describe a significant personal challenge or problem, how it affected you, how you overcame or tried to overcome the problem, and what you learned about yourself in the process.